What Do the Advent Candles Mean?

 The third Advent candle is referred to as the Joy candle or the Shepherd’s candle.
 In those traditions that have three purple advent candles and one pink, this third candle is designated as the pink candle.
 The third week of Advent celebrates the joy of Christmas day and, not surprisingly, often focuses on the declaration of Jesus’ birth by the angels to the shepherds.
 Their words of rejoicing, calling us to give “glory to God in the highest”, stir up our souls to give thanks for the miracle of Christmas.
 Likewise, the immediate reaction and response of the shepherds highlight the Christmas story as something active and dynamic; the miracle of Jesus moves us.

-In addition to the Luke 2 passage about the angels, some traditions take this third Sunday of advent to reflect upon the figure of Mary and her unique role throughout the Christmas day story.
+In addition to the Luke 2 passage about the angels, some traditions take this third Sunday of Advent to reflect upon the figure of Mary and her unique role throughout the Christmas day story.
 Reading Mary’s song of joy (also known as the Magnificat), this approach to the third Advent candle invites us to sit with Mary as she ponders the mystery and wonder of her son’s birth.
 When she declares that her soul is filled with joy, we empathize lift up our voices in harmony with her song.

 The candle for the fourth Sunday of Advent is the Love candle.
 Love is at the very core of the Christmas story—Mary’s love for her son, Zechariah and Elizabeth’s love for each other and for John, the love and respect of the Magi and Shepherds for Jesus, and God’s love for all the world.
 Also known as the Angel’s candle, the fourth Advent candle picks up where the Shepherd’s candle often leaves off—with the angel’s declaration of the Good News of love.

-Lastly, there is the fifth a final candle, the Christ candle.
-While not all Advent candle wreaths include this additional candle, the center white candle is lit on Christmas Eve or Christmas Day, celebrating the arrival of that which we have been anticipating.
+Lastly, there is the fifth and final candle, the Christ candle.
+While not all Advent wreaths include this additional candle, the center candle is lit on Christmas Eve or Christmas Day, celebrating the arrival of that which we have been anticipating.
 Jesus is born and our season of waiting is at an end.
 With the lighting of the Christ candle, we remember the Light which shines in the darkness—the source of our hope, champion for peace, reason for our joy, and giver of love.

 Taking part in the season of Advent enables one to walk through the Christmas season with fresh eyes.
 We reflect on the miracle of Christmas each day and remind ourselves that the birth of Jesus has real and lasting upon all of creation.

-The tradition of Advent wreaths helps us to visualize this journey to the manger more clearly and invites us to await Jesus with hope anticipation.
+The tradition of Advent wreaths helps us to visualize this journey to the manger more clearly and invites us to await Jesus with hopeful anticipation.
 Learn more about the story of Jesus with the Gospels from Alabaster.